skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

 ## Why?
 Bugs unit tests cannot easily catch

+- How the web service works end to end (from client to app server to Content Store to database).
 - Bugs/changes in the app server breaks our code.
 - Bugs in the JDBC driver
-- Bugs in our SQL scripts

 ---

 ## Why?
 Bugs unit tests cannot easily catch

+- Bugs in our SQL scripts
 - Bugs in our binaries (catch bug with in project & release process)
-- Bugs/changs in Solr, our code or shipped Solr schema doesn't work with latest versions.
+- Bugs/changes in Solr, our code or shipped Solr schema doesn't work with latest versions.

 ---